Kim's Convenience (play): Background

-Many Koreans immigrated to Canada in the 1960s to create a better future for their families.
-A large percentage settled in Toronto and opened convenience stores as a means of business.
-Ins Choi’s family were amongst the Korean natives who resided in Scarborough, Toronto.
-His father worked at his uncle’s convenience store called Kim’s Grocer, and Ins worked at his parents’ friends convenience store after school.
+During the 1960s, there was a large amount of Korean immigration to Canada, with Koreans trying to create a better future for their families, a large percentage of whom settled in Toronto and opened convenience stores as a means of business.
+Ins Choi’s family were amongst the Korean natives who resided in Scarborough, Toronto; his father worked at his uncle’s convenience store called Kim’s Grocer, and Ins worked at his parents’ friends' convenience store after school.

 The idea that became the play Kim’s Convenience was from a simple conversation Choi was having with a friend.
 As a member of Fu-GEN Asian Canadian Theatre Company’s play writing unit, he started writing the play partially based on the memories he had from Kim’s Grocer and on his experience working in other convenience stores.
 The Korean church assisted Choi by contributing $3,000 to help him complete the play.
 Kim’s Convenience was focused on the Korean natives who opened convenience stores in the 1980s in Toronto and the cultural differences between the parents and their Canadian-born children.
-Religion and family business is what guided Choi to write the play.
+Religion and family business are what guided Choi to write the play.

 Choi says his main message in the play is for his audience to understand and respect the family-operated stores.
 He calls Kim’s Convenience his “love letter to [his] parents and to all first-generation immigrants who call Canada their home”.
 After five years, Choi completed the play and sent it to all the major theatre companies in Toronto but received multiple rejections.
 He later produced the play at the Toronto Fringe Festival, where it became recognized.
-Kim’s Convenience is led by an all Asian cast.
-In 2016, the play turned into the first Canadian TV show that was led by an all Asian cast as well.
+Led by an all-Asian cast, the play was turned into the first Canadian TV show in 2016, that was led by an all-Asian cast as well.